moomi1038/SyringePump/README.md

 ## 1. Outline

-I was internship in Teraleader by 2021.03 ~ 2021.12.

-This is my Second Python Project in Teraleader (http://teraleader.co.kr).
+This is my first Python Project in Teraleader (http://teraleader.co.kr).

 ## 2. Goal